E-Day

 The Internal Revenue Service had never been of 'service' to anyone except the government that set it up, so when Josiah walked out on that historic evening, nobody grieved.
 He had hardly walked a block, however, when he noticed fireworks over the National Mall.
 He decided to check them out, and called his wife April to meet him, to meander around and join the party.

-It was an amazing sight, which others compared to the German celebrations 38 years earlier.
+It was an amazing sight, which others compared to the German celebrations in 1989.
 There was no centrally choreographed display; rather, single individuals and families and quite often company managers had brought boxes of fireworks bought outside D.C., and lit them up in areas they picked on the grass or near one of the monuments.
 Not far from the Capitol steps there was a bonfire, and what seemed like relays of pickup trucks and SUVs brought more and more papers to pile upon it.
 Josiah asked about those, and was told by people with very happy faces that they were some of the files they had been working on in the Justice Department, the DHS, the DEA and the FBI and several other components of the former government's alphabet soup.
 The paper burners were all celebrating the destruction of some outrageous violations of privacy of innocent people.

 Up and down the 2-mile long Mall there were some bands here and there, with makeshift stages, and nearby each people were dancing.
 There weren't picnics, as such, for the evening was chilly - but there were several hot-dog stands to be seen, and that was the first time many had ventured near the Mall since the DC Peddlers' Law had confined them to other streets.
 They were being very well patronized - as were the stalls set up with beer kegs and marijuana joints, both far more illegal yet.
 Everyone was having a good time, for none of those ridiculous laws now had any teeth whatever.
 The only disappointment of the evening was felt by the retailers of pot; they were able to sell the product only at prices lower than what they had paid for it during the preceding couple of weeks.
 The drug-price decline which began when juries had refused to convict in drug trials, tipped over the edge this week; marijuana commanded a price little higher than tobacco, now of course free of all tax.